khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 <!-- TODO: Update publish date -->
 <small>Published 2023-07-17</small>

 <note>Breaking (low): GitLab Figma Organization custom fonts updated to latest version of `@gitlab/fonts` 2023-07-13.
 Change applied automatically to all files.
 Investigations found no feasible way to make this change opt in.
-In some situations, editing text in existing files will require updating to use the latest type styles from the [**Component Library**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=440%3A0&mode=dev).</note>
+In some situations, editing text in existing files will require updating to use the latest type styles from the [**📙 Component library**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=440%3A0&mode=dev).</note>

 ### Additions